 - EDRS 897: Special Topics in Research Methods (3 credits)

 International Education Professional Specialization (24 credits)

-- EDUC 878: Intercultural Competence: Theory and Research Application to International Education (3 credit hours)
+- EDUC 878: Intercultural Competence: Theory and Research Application to International Education (3 credits)

-- EDUC 994: Advanced Internship in Education (3 credit hours)
+- EDUC 994: Advanced Internship in Education (3 credits)

 - Electives: Choose 3 committee approved electives.